Fernalinin/Close_the_door/README.md

 # Close_the_door
-This program is designed for the test application of a machine learning model for analyzing the customer base of transactions.
+forex_ru is aimed at identifying income among the customer database.
 To debug the program, I created a test transaction history of 100 clients based on the work of free trading robots in Metatrader 5.

 Main Menu: